 I had to throw this one in for anyone who is like my husband.
 While I drove this by myself with my kids, if Victor had been with us, he would’ve needed to find a gym along the way to get his swoll on (I couldn’t say it with a straight face).

-There are actually a lot of recreation centers along the way, but not all of them were the best in terms of workout facilities.
+There are a lot of recreation centers along the way, but not all of them are the best in terms of workout facilities.
 The larger the city, the better the fitness area tended to be.

-Stopping at rec centers along the way was a great way to get my kids to burn energy swimming, gave us a chance to workout and stretch, broke up the monotony of the drive, and was very affordable, usually costing less than $20 CAD for the entire family.
+Stopping at rec centers along the way was a great way to get my kids to burn energy swimming, gave us a chance to work and stretch, broke up the monotony of the drive, and was very affordable, usually costing less than CAD 20 for the entire family.

 Is the Alaska Highway Dangerous?

 If you asked me this when we finished driving it, I’d say no. There were many other RVers on the road and you never felt like you’d be waiting too long for someone to stop and help you.
 Unfortunately, though, there was a horrible incident only a month after we finished our trip where some people who had broken down on the side of the road were murdered.
 This is very sad but it is a singular case and I don’t think it is a fair representation of whether the Alcan is safe or not.

 One thing I do tell friends when they ask me if I felt safe driving the Alaskan Highway is that some of the smaller towns felt very poor and run down and as always, you should let your instincts guide you.
 When we pulled into Watson Lake we were exhausted and ready to stop for the day, but I didn’t like the vibe there so we drove on to an area where I felt safer.